Novecento99/Holophonor/README.md

 ## Possible fields of application

-I think that LiuMotion framework could be used in various applications, including:
+I think that Holophonor framework could be used in various applications, including:
 - **Live Performances**: Enhance live music performances with real-time visualizations that respond to audio
 - **Medical Research**:  I wonder if it's possible to use this visualization to help people with hearing problems.
 - **Music Videos**: Generate dynamic and unique visuals for music videos that sync with the audio track.
 - **Game Development**: Create interactive visualizations for games that respond to player input.
 - **Musician Practice**: Use the framework to create visualizations that help musicians practice their pieces through a visual representation of the sound.

-- **- we'll see**

 ## Contributing